-Exams are multiple choice in format.
-Each exam, in total, will be scheduled for 1.5 hours, consist of 70 questions (Matching, Multiple choice, and True/False questions).
-These exams are synchronous assessments and will be completed on the textbook site (WileyPlus) on the dates and times stated above.
+Synchronous assessments will be completed on the textbook site (WileyPlus) on the dates and times stated above.
 Each student must have access to the internet using a computer to complete the online exam.
 Dictionaries are NOT allowed into the examinations.
 Exams may require calculations to obtain answers.